 You see, when people tell you that marine biology is a hard field to find/maintain steady employment, they aren’t kidding.
 As much as I enjoyed studying life beneath the waves, I decided that I should consider pivoting slightly to a different career field.
 For a while I had considered pursuing science communication since I loved breaking complex topics down into simple, easy-to-digest pieces.
 I even co-founded a sci-comm service to help others communicate their work.
 But I kept searching.
 I took stock of the pieces of my job that I enjoyed the most: data analysis, data visualization, and story-telling.
 I had no idea how these pieces would fit together yet, but beefing up my data skills seemed to be a good place to start.
 After a few months of expanding my skillset beyond the statistics and simple R-programming I’d used as a scientist and creating lots of personal projects, I found The Pudding team and have been lucky enough to get to work with them in some capacity ever since.
 These days I get to ask questions about a wide variety of topics, analyze lots of data, create fun and interactive visualizations, and tell stories.
 It’s been a pretty great career-move, if you ask me!

 mildly obsessed with.
-His name is Sherlock.
-He’s a long-haired dachshund-mix.
-If you and I are having a video call, there’s about an 80% chance that Sherlock’s snoozing away on my lap while we chat.
+His name is Pixel and he’s a Mini American Shepherd.
 In my free time, I like to hike, read, watch way too much Netflix, and practice aerial arts (particularly aerial silks – think Cirque du Soleil type things).
 Care to chat about anything I mentioned or something I left out?
 Find me on Twitter @ProQuesAsker or email me.